Best Kidney Shaped Pool Designs

 It is not uncommon to see irregularly shaped kidney shaped pools integrated into bar or restaurant setups such as this one.
 Social events with tropical or Mediterranean themes will often be hosted in poolside venues such as this.

+Smaller pools are a popular choice for families or homeowners who are less inclined to use their private pool as a way to practice swimming laps and more as a lounge or relaxation area.
 These are perfect for smaller yards and places where space economy would be paramount.
-Small kidney shaped pools are frequently used in smaller backyards because their shape makes them favorable for any size of space.
+Small kidney-shaped pools are frequently used in smaller backyards because their shape makes them favorable for any size of space.
+The design of a kidney-shaped pool also allows for natural-looking landscaping, which is preferable in a small backyard.

 If you ever wanted to create your own backyard pool there are many different pool design software programs that can help.
 With many of these programs, you can create your idea in a two-dimensional view then visualize the design as a three-dimensional model.